Iconica-Development/training_flutter_basic/_slides/Slides. 3. Dart/intro.md

 ---
 ### Dart offers

-- Single codebase for Android and iOS
+- Single codebase for Any platform
 - Rapid development cycles
 - Great tooling
-- Standard libraries maintained by Google
+- Standard libraries maintained by Google and the open source community

 ---
 ### Dart is for